THE REVELATION: STRUCTURE, SURVEY, AND KEY SYMBOLS

-The Revelation can be an intimidating book.
-It is long, filled with mysterious visions and symbols, and at times overwhelming with its serial depictions of spiritual warfare and divine judgment.
-And yet, when we push past our fears and enter it more deeply, we begin to see things: recurring themes, patterns, and cycles.
+THE REVELATION can be an intimidating book.
+It is long, filled with mysterious visions and symbols, and at times overwhelming with its serial depictions of spiritual warfare, divine judgment, and final, eschatological victory.
+And yet, when we push past our fears and enter more deeply, we begin to see things: recurring themes, patterns, and cycles.
 Suddenly, perhaps after several readings, we realize that this prophecy has a structure; a structure so nuanced, complex, beautiful, and ingenious, that the hand of God himself must be behind it.
 Moreover, when we fully see this structure, we also see how to interpret the book as a whole, and chapter 20 in particular.
 We must, then, devote some quality time to this crucial subject.

 Having considered a number of different views on the structure of the Revelation, I find that I return over and again to the ideas embodied in the chart below.
 In a moment, we will let it guide us through a survey of the book itself.
-First, however, a few preliminary remarks are in order.
-(To View Chart, Please Click Here)
+First, however, a few preliminary remarks are in order. (to view the chart, please click here).

 As you can see, I have divided the book into five blocs.
 The titles beneath each one reflect my best effort to identify the main idea of the bloc, while at the same time keeping in view the central theme of the whole book: the Person and Work of Christ in his Exaltation.
 Or, to say it more concisely: the High King of Heaven.